NeilJustice/Cloudundancy/README.md

 sudo cmake --build . --target install
 ```

-## 4 Commands To Build And Install Cloudundancy On Windows
+## How To Build Cloudundancy From Source On Windows With Visual Studio 2019

 ```
 git clone https://github.com/NeilJustice/Cloudundancy